 Conclusions

 These findings have provided insight into how functional ability is impacted by PA, SQ and depression individually and in binary combinations.
 The inactivity and depression combination being most impactful on physical impairment suggests that adjunctive therapies to maintain stable mental health and increase PA should be incorporated into existing arthritis treatments [47-48].
 Interventions to increase PA should also emphasize treatment adherence and take into account patient preferences to optimize treatment effectiveness [49-50].
 The role of LFs in achieving remission needs to take into further account the vast array of lifestyles in the nationwide arthritis population.
 The COVID-19 pandemic has changed lifestyle practices worldwide.
-The negative implications of this event on functional ability should be investigated to better adjust treatments for patients.
+The negative implications of the COVID-19 pandemic on functional ability should be investigated to better adjust treatments for patients.

 References